robotronik/Libopencm3_STM32F4_Guide/README.md

 5. Function to setup output channel `_timer_setup_output_c` They can be multiple channel active for one timer so this function could be called more than one time per timer

-    OC_id, OC_mode, OC_value are specific to the function of your timer
+    oc_id, oc_mode, oc_value are specific to the function of your timer

     Because we are using a pin we need to disable it first and enable it afterward